Lily-G1/AWS-3Tier-Wordpress-Architecture-Terraform/README.md

 - `cd s3-bucket-state` and destroy S3 bucket as well

 ## Important to Note:
-* If you're on the AWS free tier, all resources are free except for the NAT gateway which currently costs about $0.10/hour.
+* If you're on the AWS free tier, all resources are free except for the NAT gateway which cost about $0.10/hour at the time of creating this project.
 Be sure to destroy your resources as soon as possible to avoid incremental charges

 * Ideally, two NAT gateways should be created for redundancy; one in each public subnet (See architectural diagram).
 However, to avoid incurring excess charges, this project deploys just one